-Boxer Tim Hague dead after knockout in Edmonton event, family says
+Boxer Tim Hague, in critical condition since Edmonton fight, is dead: family

 The statement from the family says they are asking for privacy.

 “It is with incredible sadness, sorrow and heartbreak to report that Tim has passed away today.
-He was surrounded by family, listening to his favourite songs.
-We will miss him with so greatly,” the statement reads.
+He was surrounded by family, listening to his favourite songs,” the statement reads.

-The Edmonton Combative Sports Commission, which regulates professional combative sports events in the city, has not responded to emails or calls this weekend.
+The Edmonton Combative Sports Commission, which regulates professional combative sports events in the city, issued a statement Sunday afternoon before Hague’s family announced the death.

+Executive director Pat Reid said that a post-fight review is completed immediately after each competition.
+But he said that following the news of Hague’s condition after Friday’s match, the commission has extended its request for reports to all referees, ringside judges, physicians, chief inspector, paymaster and the presiding inspectors assigned to the bout.

+Reid said the commission will determine the next steps after evaluating those reports.

 Melanie Lubovac of KO Boxing wouldn’t comment on the event when reached late Saturday when Hague’s family said he was in critical condition, but Lubovac said a statement would likely be issued Sunday or Monday.